 A letter confirming details of the applicant's registration will be issued if the application meets the requirements of the Mutual Recognition Act, together with a tax receipt for payment of the application.
 Certificates are not issued for mutual recognition.

-Mutual recognition application form for an equivalent occupation - mine and quarry managers 2019 (PDF 913 KB) contains all that is required for mine and quarry managers to apply for mutual recognition of an equivalent occupation.
+The following Mutual recognition application forms contain all that is required for mine and quarry managers to apply for mutual recognition of an equivalent occupation.

 The download includes:

 - Credit card payment form